mdg121212/ParserUtil/README.md

 # ParserUtil
 A Java command line utility to parse XML to JSON, or vice versa.
-Options for parsing: (options include new file creation and / or console output of conversion results)
+Options for parsing: (options include new file creation and / or console output of conversion results).
+By default results are copied to clipboard and a .txt file is created.
+The files will reside in the projects directory /output/myconversions.

     Input XML or JSON text directly
     Enter a filepath to an XML or JSON file